vijaidjearam/blog/_posts/2022-08-30-Factory-reset-partition.md

 ```
 # For Backing up the Disk
-:warning: Clonezilla live cd was not able to detetct the nvme disk in the dell, so use the following mode to backup
+:warning: Clonezilla live cd was not able to detect the nvme disk in the dell, so use the following mode to backup

-To backup the disk boot Linum mint the latest version available
+To backup the disk boot the machine using  Linum mint live cd

 Install clonezilla using the following command
 ```